dart-lang/sdk/runtime/vm/service/service.md

   // The superclass of this class, if any.
   @Class super [optional];

+  // The supertype for this class, if any.
+  //
+  // The value will be of the kind: Type.
+  @Instance superType [optional];

   // A list of interface types for this class.
   //
+  // The values will be of the kind: Type.
+  @Instance[] interfaces;

+  // The mixin type for this class, if any.
+  //
   // The value will be of the kind: Type.
-  @Instance[] interfaces;
+  @Instance mixin [optional];

   // A list of fields in this class.
 Does not include fields from
   // superclasses.